Secure MQTT Broker hosting on AWS

-Download the FREE MQTT Broker here.
-Free version includes 15 days trial pack with necessary features.
+Download the MQTT Broker with all features.

 You can copy the files to the EC2 instance using SFTP using tools like FileZilla.
 Besides that You can use the same SSH key to pair for the authentication purpose.
 Let us start installing the MQTT Broker in the EC2 Instance.

 Unzip the MQTT Broker and move to the product home folder.

 $ unzip Bevywise_MQTT_Route_Linux.zip